ElektraInitiative/libelektra/doc/Git.md

 To achieve this, make sure you have your master branch synced up.
 Then switch to the feature branch you want to update using `git checkout <feature-branch-name>` and then type `git rebase master`.
 Sometimes, this will result in a merge conflict.

-If you already have pushed changes from your feature branch to a remote branch, you'll need to either overwrite it using `git push --force` or push to a new remote branch
+If you already have pushed changes from your feature branch to a remote branch, you'll need to either overwrite it using `git push --force` or push to a new remote branch.

 ### Resolving merge conflicts

-To resolve these edit the files that need to be merged manually.
+To resolve merge conflicts, edit the files that need to be merged manually.
 You can check which files need to be merged using `git status`.
 After you are done merging a file manually, you can use `git add <path-to-file>` and when you have merged all files, continue with `git rebase --continue`.

-> **Note**: Keep in mind that doing manual merges within a rebase are destructive.
+> **Note**: Keep in mind that manual merges within a rebase are destructive.
 If you accidentally remove changes you've done in your feature branch, they will be gone forever.
-If you're new to manually merging files in git, it's a good idea to create a new branch from your feature branch using `git checkout -b <new-branch-name>`.
+If you're new to manually merging files in Git, it's a good idea to create a new branch from your feature branch using `git checkout -b <new-branch-name>`.
 When you're stuck on a manual merge, you can also always abort the rebase using `git rebase --abort`